ikelaiah/threadsafecollections-fp/tests/LatestTestOutput.md

   half-overlapping intersection plus legacy comparer, self-intersection, and empty-source behavior.
 - The full suite includes long-running lock and collision stress tests, including the 100,000-item aggressive-collision thread pool test.
+- The same suite now runs automatically on Windows and Linux CI through `run-tests.ps1` and `run-tests.sh`, which also fail the job if HeapTrc reports any unfreed memory block.